1. Symmetry and Transformations

 I used Jovo, another building toy which is based on faces (as opposed to Zome's focus on edges and vertices).
 However it may no longer be available in the US.
 An alternative for introducing the Platonic and Archimedean solids, in advance of all the work with Zome, is the Polydron Frameworks Archimedean Solids.
 The class set allows the simultaneous building of all the Archimedean Solids.

 Interactive Geometry: Cabri software (two- and three-D) was a crucial tool.
-(In two dimensions, Geometer's Sketchpad would also work, of course.
-And now Geogebra includes both two- and three-dimensional options in a single free software package.)
+In two dimensions, Geometer's Sketchpad would also work, of course.
+And now Geogebra includes both two- and three-dimensional options in a single free software package.
+That's what I would use if I were still teaching this class.

 The TI-89 calculator was wonderful for the work with complex numbers and matrices.
 One can create functions that output matrices, so for example after defining those functions, one can enter tr(2,3)*ro(45)*tr(-2,-3) to create a matrix that will translate by the vector (-2,-3), then rotate 45 degrees around the origin, and finally translate by the vector (2,3).
 See the worksheets on Computing Transformations and the TI-89 files.

 Adobe Illustrator is a very mathematical program, very well-suited for creating symmetric designs, but it is pricy.
-An alternative is Affinity Designer.
+A cheaper commercial alternative is Affinity Designer.

 How proof figures in the course